April 2, 2018 To February 28, 2019

-Of all of the ICO platforms including NEO, Qtum, Lisk, Komodo, ICX and Strat, Ethereum that uses the ERC20 protocol is the most common.
-Along with the coin types listed, there are several lesser used ones as well, and each company offering ICOs can choose the platform that works best for them to use as a transaction network.
-Each Initial Coin Offering will need its own dashboard that allows investors looking at them to use for submitting and obtaining information.
-In most cases, a contributor must sign up for the whitelist of the ICO they are interested in to reserve their place in the generated pool of tokens.
+Of all of the upcoming ICO platforms including NEO, Qtum, Lisk, Komodo, ICX and Zilliqa, Ethereum that uses the ERC20 protocol is the most common.
+Along with the coin types listed, there are several lesser used ones as well, and each company offering an upcoming ICO can choose the platform that works best for them to use as a transaction network.
+Each upcoming Initial Coin Offering will need its own dashboard that allows investors looking at them to use for submitting and obtaining information.
+In most cases, a contributor must sign up for the whitelist of the new ICO they are interested in to reserve their place in the generated pool of tokens.

 When a customer signs up, they will also need to fill out a Know Your Customer (also known as a KYC) document.
 That has several functions.
 First, it verifies the individual’s identity which is accomplished by uploading a scan or photo of an official form of ID.
 Each contributor must also have a wallet suitable for the network that has the tokens that ICO accepts (which is listed on each Initial Coin Offering’s information).
 Then the verified participant can use that wallet to send the required tokens to the designated wallet listed by the ICO.

 Once the technical team for the desired upcoming ICO confirms the contribution comes from a verified KYC related wallet address, the contributor is rewarded with the offered number of project tokens.
 This transfer process may take a few weeks on account of the programming required.